azam/sandbox-sqlx/README.md

 Sample code to implement a repository layer on multiple database implementations.

+## Problem statement

+* I have an async application that needs database access.
+  * Need the instance to have Clone and Send traits
+* I need to support two (or more) different databases at runtime.
+  * Using Sqlite & Postgres
+* Database is set at application startup from config.

 ## Configuration

 sqlx compile time query check is disabled because we are developing queries for different databases.
 This is done by setting `SQLX_OFFLINE=true` env var, in our case it is set [here](.cargo/config.toml), along with other env vars.